-The QM of electrons and other Fermions is well understood but a consistent first quantized theory of the photon has been elusive.
-Photons have two properties not shared with electrons that have made derivation of photon QM difficult - they are neural and massless.
+The QM of electrons and other fermions is well understood but a consistent first quantized theory of the photon has been elusive.
+Photons have two properties not shared with electrons that have made derivation of photon QM difficult - they are neutral and massless.
 While fields describing charged particles are intrinsically complex, neutral particles should be described by real fields.
 Reality of the photon wave function ensures that photons and antiphotons, being indistinguishable, are equally probable and that, after second quantization, their field operators become Hermitian.
 This property is problematic in a first quantized theory since the standard relativistic scalar product is zero for neutral particles.
 Also, while the Wigner little group describing massive particles is the set of spatial rotations, the Wigner little group for massless particles is cylindrically symmetrical.
 In their seminal paper titled "Localized states of elementary systems", Newton and Wigner assumed invariance under spherically symmetrical rotations and concluded that "for equations with zero mass .. with spin 1 (i.e. Maxwell's equations) we found that no localized states in the above sense exist.
 This is an unsatisfactory .. feature of our work" \cite{NW}.
-Both of these difficulties have been overcome \cite{HawtonPosOp,HawtonDebierre,MostafazadehZamani,BabaeiMostafazadeh,MaxwellQM,WignerLittleGroup} but here we will extend this work by formulating photon QM in terms of physically correct real fields and show that this leads to a significant simplification of the mathematics.
+Both of these difficulties have been overcome \cite{HawtonPosOp,HawtonDebierre,MostafazadehZamani,BabaeiMostafazadeh,MaxwellQM,WignerLittleGroup} but here we will extend this work by formulating photon QM in terms of physically correct real fields.

 In field theory, particles that transform into themselves are represented by real fields and Hermitian field operators \cite{GellMann}.
 These real fields can be written as linear combinations of the positive frequency particle terms, $A^{+}$, and negative frequency antiparticle terms, $A^{-}$.
-The real fields $A_{c}=\left( A^{+}+A^{-}\right) /\sqrt{2}$ and $A_{s}=\left( A^{+}-A^{-}\right) /\sqrt{2}i$ are even and odd respectively under particle/antiparticle exchange (charge conjugation) where the subscripts $c$ and $s$ denote Fourier cosine and sine series respectively.
-The complex positive frequency function $A^{+}=A_{c}+iA_{a}$ describes both of these potentials, so it will be used here to simplify the mathematics.
+The real fields $A_{c}=\left( A_{c}^{+}+A_{c}^{-}\right) /\sqrt{2}$ and $A_{s}=\left( A_{s}^{+}-A_{s}^{-}\right) /\sqrt{2}i$ are even and odd respectively under particle/antiparticle exchange (charge conjugation) where the subscripts $c$ and $s$ denote Fourier cosine and sine series respectively.
+The complex function defined as $A=A_{c}+iA_{s}$ describes both of these potentials, so it will be used here to simplify the mathematics.